esl-epfl/x-heep/ExecuteFromFlash.md

 Note that the FLASH model is not compatible with **verilator**, thus the simulation must be carried out with either **modelsim** or **vcs**.

-Make sure to compile your SW using the FLASH linker script.
+Make sure to compile your SW using the SPI FLASH linker script.

 In this repository, we provide two examples to try, one for FPGA/ASIC only, which toggles a GPIO forever (in simulation, this would never finish), and the hello_world example.

-To use the FLASH's linker script, do:
+To use the SPI FLASH's linker script, do:

 ```
 cd sw
 make applications/hello_world/hello_world.flash.hex
 or
-make applications/gpio_toggle/gpio_toggle.flash.hex
+make applications/gpio_pmw/gpio_pmw.flash.hex
 ```
 Then, when launching the simulation, pass the argument `boot_sel=1` to set the `boot_sel_i` input to `1` and `execute_from_flash=1` to set the